- Budget and Finance

 - Undergraduate Education

 Our mission is to increase access and advance student diversity by recruiting high achieving, motivated first-year and transfer students to the nation’s preeminent public liberal arts college.

 We encourage high school students to participate in U-M summer programs to gain exposure to the university, Ann Arbor, and different fields of study.
-In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, Telluride Association Sophomore Seminars, and the Telluride Association Summer Program.
+In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, Telluride Association Sophomore Seminars.